 Conservation is set to begin on one of the most iconic pieces in the Whaling Museum’s collection: Whaling Voyage ‘Round the World by Benjamin Russell and Caleb Purrington.
 Please join us for the Official Unveiling of the Panorama installed on a custom conservation table designed and fabricated by blacksmith David Barrett.
 On Thursday, October 16, the evening begins with a 6 p.m. reception, followed by a 7 p.m. lecture by Peter Harrington, Curator of the Anne S.K.
 Brown Military Collection in the John Hay Library at Brown University.
 Light refreshments will be served.

-Through the generosity of the Stockman Family Foundation and a grant from the National Endowment for the Humanities the Museum is moving forward on a long-awaited project, the restoration of the 1848 Grand Panorama of a Whaling Voyage ‘Round the World.
+The Museum is moving forward on a long-awaited project, the conservation of the 1848 Grand Panorama of a Whaling Voyage ‘Round the World.
 One of the Museum’s iconic artifacts, the Purrington-Russell Panorama, is believed to be the longest painting in the world.
-Although such a claim is difficult to prove, at 1,295 long (and eight and a half feet tall) it is a reasonable belief, particularly given that the few other surviving works of this ilk only hundreds of feet long feet are often touted as among the longest.
+Although such a claim is difficult to prove, at 1,275 long (and eight and a half feet tall) it is a reasonable belief, particularly given that the few other surviving works of this ilk only hundreds of feet long feet are often touted as among the longest.